 Start small and work up.
 It might be that you will just have a main course.
 It’s still not your kitchen and if it’s enjoyable, even for 40 minutes, who cares?
 And dessert can always be an ice-cream on the way home..

 ⌚ Pick your moment…

 As much as you can, plan your meal around the best time for your baby or toddler and when they will be the least tired.
 Make it as easy as you can on yourselves, even if that means eating dinner at 4:30.
 You’re on holiday – who cares?!

 📵 Ditch the devices…

 It’s not always popular but stick with us.
-Try to avoid electronic devices (and even though it’s painful, we need to role model this by not having our devices at the table either).
-By having devices to entertain your kids, they’re losing out on learning valuable skills like making conversation, taking in the different settings, smells and foods on offer.
+Try to avoid electronic devices.
+Even though it’s painful, we need to role model this by not having our devices at the table either.
+By having devices to entertain your kids, they’re losing out on learning valuable skills.
+Like making conversation, taking in the different settings, smells and foods on offer.
 And you’ll never get that ‘eating out experience’ you really want with your kids.

 🃏 First things first

 Spend time looking at the menu with them, explaining what the dishes are and whether they’ve tried anything like it before.
 Involve them in making choices about what everyone could try.
 Talk about their day and things out in the restaurant.
 And do this with babies, too.

 Have a couple of table top toys and activities in reserve, which your children don’t normally have.
 And for older children, go with cards – honestly it can be great fun and get everyone talking and involved.